dimitri/pgcopydb/README.md

      tables with the greatest number of rows first, as an attempt to minimize the copy time.

+  4. An auxiliary process is started concurrently to the main COPY workers.
+     This auxiliary process loops through all the Large Objects found on the source database and copies its data parts over to the target database, much like pg_dump itself would.

+     This step is much like ``pg_dump | pg_restore`` for large objects data parts, except that there isn't a good way to do just that with the tooling.

-  4. In each copy table sub-process, as soon as the data copying is done, then `pgcopydb` gets the list of index definitions attached to the current target table and creates them in parallel.
+  5. In each copy table sub-process, as soon as the data copying is done, then `pgcopydb` gets the list of index definitions attached to the current target table and creates them in parallel.

      The primary indexes are created as UNIQUE indexes at this stage.

-  5. Then the PRIMARY KEY constraints are created USING the just built indexes.
+  6. Then the PRIMARY KEY constraints are created USING the just built indexes.
 This two-steps approach allows the primary key index itself to be created in parallel with other indexes on the same table, avoiding an EXCLUSIVE LOCK while creating the index.

-  6. Then VACUUM ANALYZE is run on each target table as soon as the data and indexes are all created.
+  7. Then VACUUM ANALYZE is run on each target table as soon as the data and indexes are all created.

+  8. Then pgcopydb gets the list of the sequences on the source database and for each of them runs a separate query on the source to fetch the ``last_value`` and the ``is_called`` metadata the same way that pg_dump does.

+     For each sequence, pgcopydb then calls ``pg_catalog.setval()`` on the target database with the information obtained on the source database.

-  7. The final stage consists now of running the rest of the `post-data` section script for the whole database, and that's where the foreign key constraints and other elements are created.
+  9. The final stage consists now of running the rest of the `post-data` section script for the whole database, and that's where the foreign key constraints and other elements are created.